 1. A shared sense of reality

-You do not want to be preserving when it comes to this one.
-Business and IT depend on each other, and create their reality together.
-By creating a Ubiquitous Language, the mission and vision will become even more clear and will create a deeper understanding and motivation.
-With visual collaboration techniques such as EventStorming, you’ll get input from all relevant stakeholders, enabling everyone to tell the story and collaboratively model reality.
+With visual collaboration techniques, such as EventStorming, you’ll get input from all relevant stakeholders, enabling everyone to tell the story and collaboratively model reality.
 These steps are very often ignored or overlooked when working on a project together.

 In the end, it’s this shared sense of reality that will lead to a sustainable and impactful change, improve communication and increase business value.